outoftheshadows/CPP_codes/README.md

 # CPP_codes
-This repository contains important codes and algorithms in C plus plus.
+This repository contains important codes and algorithms in C++.